savchenko/windows10/README.md

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).

 # Rationale
-One might rightfully ask, - "Why author decided to bother with MS product while there are much more comfortable \*nix-based operating systems?".
+One might rightfully ask, - _"Why to bother with MS product while there are better \*nix-based operating systems?"_.
 At present, main considerations for touching the proprietary OS are:
 * Ability to use well-tested FDE that it tied to TPM _and_ user-supplied secret.
 While it is possible to implement via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not exactly default modus operandi of LUKS.
 * Type-1 hypervisor.
 See below for the details on HVCI.
 * Application firewall with the [WFP layer](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) that allows bulding additional rules on top of the same engine.